aileen-zhang/timelogger/readme.md

 # TimeLogger

 TimeLogger is a command line Python application to track and analyze your time usage.
 TimeLogger supports multiple users and flexible analysis options.
+(Timelogger is under heavy construction.)

 ## Setup instructions